Matthew-Hurrell/gear-addict/README.md

 * [testing-library/react](https://testing-library.com/docs/react-testing-library/intro/) v11.2.7 - React Testing Library builds on top of DOM Testing Library by adding APIs for working with React components
 * [testing-library/user-event](https://testing-library.com/docs/ecosystem-user-event/) v12.8.3 - A companion library for Testing Library that provides more advanced simulation of browser interactions than the built-in fireEvent method
 * [axios](https://axios-http.com/docs/intro) v0.21.4 - A promise based HTTP client for the browser and node.js
 * [fslightbox-react](https://fslightbox.com/react) v1.7.4 - A React component for displaying images and videos in a clean overlying box - this library improved user experience by allowing a full screen gallery for rig images.
 Users can click the view image gallery button and see the rig images in full quality.
-They can also use the arrow buttons to navigate between images
+They can also use the arrow buttons to navigate between images.
+This library was chosen as I have previously used it multiple times in professional projects and it is reliable and user friendly
 * [jwt-decode](https://www.npmjs.com/package/jwt-decode) v3.1.2 - A small browser library that helps decoding JWTs token which are Base64Url encoded
 * [react](https://www.npmjs.com/package/react) v17.0.2 - A JavaScript library for creating user interfaces.
 This library / framework improved user experience greatly.
 The React library renders content faster for improved load times for the user, and because of the reuse of components, more content was developed in a shorter amount of time, which meant more features were available to the site users by the project deadline
 * [react-boostrap](https://www.npmjs.com/package/react-bootstrap) v1.6.6 - An open-source css framework components built with React